-\item Institutional bodies (which include the Municipality of Naples, the Province of Naples, the Campania Region, the Ministry of Cultural Heritage, the Port authority, and the local healthcare authority): Their aim is the conservation and enhancement of the cultural heritage (tangible and intangible), the improvement of the local economy, and the wellbeing of the citizens.
-The governmental bodies often own the buildings whose use they want to improve.
-Therefore, they are promoters of the interventions and have an active interest in managing the buildings.
-Moreover, they expect that the whole local and international community will benefit from the general improvement of the area.

-\item Social and cultural organizations (which include, for example, universities, ecclesiastical communities, and nonprofit organizations): Their aim is to reduce the number of degraded/abandoned buildings as well as to promote the local culture and traditional knowledge.
-They want to increase the cultural offerings and the spaces for activities such as exhibitions, shows and local community events.
-They also expect that the reuse of the buildings (of which they are sometimes the owners) will increase the number of services for the citizens, students and visitors, contributing to the liveability and social cohesion of the area.

-\item Local businesses (which include, for example, building companies, tourism and hospitality companies, and craft associations): Their aim is to promote the restoration of the buildings and to provide new services to satisfy the increasing flow of tourists.
-They want to improve the general aspect of the historical city centre, making it a better tourist attraction, safeguarding the traditional artisanship and local products.
+\begin{enumerate} \item Institutional bodies (which include Naples Municipality, Naples Province, Campania Region, Ministry of Cultural Heritage, the Port authority and local healthcare authority): Their aim is the conservation and enhancement of the cultural heritage (tangible and intangible), the improvement of the local economy and wellbeing for the citizens.
+The governmental bodies often own the buildings of which they want to improve the use.
+Therefore, they are promoters of the interventions and have active interest in managing the buildings.
+Moreover, they expect that the whole local and international community will benefit from the general improvement of the area. \item Social and cultural organizations (which include, for example, Universities, ecclesiastic communities, and nonprofit organizations): Their aim is to reduce the number of degraded/abandoned buildings, to promote the local culture and the traditional knowledge.
+They want to increase the cultural offer and the spaces for activities such as exhibitions, shows and local community events.
+They expect also that the reuse of the buildings (of which sometimes are owners) increases number of services for the citizens, students and visitors, contributing to the liveability and social cohesion of the area. \item Local businesses (which include, for example, building companies, tourism and hospitality companies, craft associations): Their aim is to promote the restoration of the buildings and to provide new services to satisfy the increasing flow of tourists.
+They want to improve the general aspect of the historical city center making it a better tourist attraction safeguarding the traditional artisanship and local products.
 They are also interested in the general improvement of the city.
-They expect that the increasing number of visitors will bring additional income by means of the opening of new activities or the improvement of traditional ones, such as shops of artisans.
+They expect that the increasing number of visitors will bring additional income thanks to the opening of new activities or the improvement of traditional ones, such as artisans shops. \end{enumerate}